 Enable knowledge transfer to accelerate systemic improvement and move the field

 REEd distinguishes itself from other education organizations and university centers with an approach that combines three mutually reinforcing activities.

 First, we engage in research practice partnerships with local and county agencies within California, as well as the California Department of Education.
-We work collaboratively with them to build capacity to implement and continuously improve teacher professional growth systems grounded in concrete instructional practices.
+We work collaboratively with them to build capacity to implement and continuously improve educational systems.
 During our engagements, we capture and generate new knowledge, tools, and an evidence base for resourcing and sustaining systemic improvement.

 Second, we serve as a “capacity hub” to accelerate effective implementation.
 To do this, we cultivate partnerships with organizations that enable the implementation of practices grounded in REEd’s evidence base.
 We recommend partners to others based on the specific needs they have.